openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

 -  ``<packagename> rdepends on <dev_packagename> [dev-deps]``

-   A dependency exists between the specified non-dev package (a package whose name does not end in ``-dev``) and a package that is a ``dev`` package.
+   There is a dependency between the specified non-dev package (a package whose name does not end in ``-dev``) and a package that is a ``dev`` package.
 The ``dev`` packages contain development headers and are usually brought in using several different methods: